Peștera cu Oase: The cave

 The latest radiocarbon dates of the Oase fossils give an age of 37,800 years BP.
 From a location close to the Iron Gates in the Danubian corridor, they may represent one of the earliest modern human populations to have entered Europe.

 Oase 1

-In June 2003 a further research team with Ștefan Milota, Ricardo Rodrigo and Mircea Gherase discovered additional human remains on the cave's surface.
-Thus, an entire anterior cranial skeleton was found along with a largely complete left temporal bone and a number of frontal, parietal and occipital bone segments.
+In June 2003 a further research team with Ștefan Milota, Ricardo Rodrigo, and Mircea Gherase discovered additional human remains on the cave's surface.
+Belonging to an adult male, these comprised an entire anterior cranial skeleton was found along with a largely complete left temporal bone and a number of frontal, parietal and occipital bone segments.

+The calibrated radiocarbon date for "Oase 1" is 40,450±1020 BP.

-"Oase 1" exhibits morphological traits from early modern humans and archaic humans, including Neanderthal features.
+Oase 1 exhibits morphological traits from early modern humans and archaic humans, including Neanderthal features.

 DNA analysis of Oase 1 since 2015 has made a number of significant findings.